 - Additional documentation may be requested, including copies of your 2013 Federal Income Tax forms.
 You do not need to submit the additional documents unless they are requested by the Office of Financial Aid.

 The Budget Control Act of 2011 made significant changes to the federal student loan program.
 Congress voted to eliminate the federal student loan subsidies for graduate students.
 This means that graduate students are only eligible for unsubsidized federal student loans and the credit based Grad Plus loans.
 An unsubsidized student loan begins to accrue interest from the date of disbursement.
 You should keep this in mind when making your financial aid decisions for the 2013-2014 academic year and beyond.
 Please click here for an Elimination of Federal Student Loan Interest Subsidy FAQ.

-Newly admitted students who have submitted the above items and are accepted into a Master's or Certificate program for Fall 2013 and Spring 2014 can expect to receive a Financial Aid Award Letter shortly after receiving their notice of admission, generally within 2-3 weeks.
+Students admitted for Fall 2014 and Spring 2015 who have submitted the above items and are accepted into a Master's or Certificate program for Fall 2014 and Spring 2015 can expect to receive a Financial Aid Award Letter shortly after receiving their notice of admission, generally within 2-3 weeks.

-Returning students who have submitted the above items can expect to receive an award letter for the 2013-14 academic year by July 1.
+Returning students for 2014-15 who have submitted the above items can expect to receive an award letter for the 2014-15 academic year by July 1.

 In order to be considered for federal student loans, one must meet the following general guidelines:

 - be a citizen, national, permanent resident, or other eligible non-citizen of the United States;